Planning your Christmas Party at Home.

 1. The Budget.

-You need to make sure that you actually enjoy your guests and your party so make sure you have plenty of time to get ready and prepare for your party so you are not rushing around at the last minute.
+Having your Christmas Party at home has so many advantages but you need to make sure that you actually enjoy your guests and your party!
+Make sure you have plenty of time to get ready and prepare for your party so you are not rushing around at the last minute.
+One of the downsides of hosting a Christmas party at home.
 To help with this have a team of helpers who can help you clean your house and prepare for your guests.
 Having a team to ensure everything is running smoothly in the background while you are enjoying yourself will mean you are able to relax and make the most of your celebration.
 I would also recommend that even if you are providing all the drink yourself you still hire some help to make sure that drinks are served sensibly, empties are kept tidy and glasses are collected.